 MJC offers degree programs across a diverse spectrum of disciplines of study.
-(List of programs) Faculty who hold the minimum qualifications to teach in these disciplines retain the primary responsibility for developing and reviewing curricula, learning outcomes, general education and degree requirements specific to each major or area of study.
-These curriculum development, approval, and review processes, as well as the cycle of outcomes assessment and program review, are all components of a holistic approach to continual quality improvement, ensuring that key theories and practices within the fields of study remain current and relevant.
+(List of programs) Faculty who hold the minimum qualifications to teach in these disciplines retain the primary responsibility for developing and reviewing curricula, key theories, focused courses, learning outcomes, general education and degree requirements specific to each major or area of study.
+Curriculum development, approval, and review processes, as well as the cycle of outcomes assessment and program review, are all components of a holistic approach to continual quality improvement, ensuring that key theories and practices within the fields of study remain current and relevant.

 Standard II.A.14